TodorZarkov/Items/README.md

 - categories(drop)
 - search(on the bar)
 ## when User

+#### views
 - home (daily rotation)
+- all not owner - bid/buy, details; if owner - details, put on market, remove from sell/auction, edit
-- all
+- categories(is filter)
 - my items
-- categories
 - my categories
 - my bids
 - my sells